cisagov/Malcolm/README.md

 * Change the I/O scheduler to `deadline` or `noop`.
 Again, this can be done in a variety of ways.
 The simplest is to add `elevator=deadline` to the arguments in `GRUB_CMDLINE_LINUX` in `/etc/default/grub`, then running `sudo update-grub2`

-* If you are planning on using very large data sets, consider formatting the drive containing `opensearch` volume as XFS.
+* If you are planning on using very large data sets, consider formatting the drive containing the `opensearch` volume as XFS.

 After making all of these changes, do a reboot for good measure!